sinansevgi/dietifyreact/README.md

 # Dietify Frontend
 Dietify - Calorie counting for weight management shouldn't be hard.
 Dietify helps you to keep track of your calorie intake.
 This is the frontend for the Dietify application.
+[Click here](https://github.com/sinansevgi/Dietify/tree/basic_rails_app) to see the backend project.
 ![Screenshot](screenshot.gif)

 ## Built With